walkermatt/aileenh.github.io/usingloader.md

 title: Using Loader
 ---

-# FOSS4GUK Workshop: Loading OS MasterMap into PostGIS Using Loader #
+# Loading OS MasterMap into PostGIS Using Loader #
 This workshop is a simple introduction to using Loader to load OS MasterMap Topography Layer and other OS OpenData(TM) datasets into PostGIS.

 # Useful Links #